 Different kinds of tours in NYC

-Next up on my list of what to see in New York… It’s all the different ways you can tour and explore the city!
+Next up on my list of what to see in NYC… It’s all the different ways you can tour and explore the city!

 Although tours might seem a bit touristy – they’re always really fun and education – and you genuinely learn a lot about the city during them.
 Which makes them a fantastic choice for things to do in NYC.